TIBCOSoftware/dovetail-contrib/hyperledger-fabric/development.md

 - Download Hyperledger Fabric samples and executables of latest production release as described [here](https://github.com/hyperledger/fabric-samples/tree/release-1.4).
 Current release works with Fabric release 1.4.4.
 - Clone [dovetail-contrib](https://github.com/TIBCOSoftware/dovetail-contrib) with Flogo extension for Hyperledger Fabric

-For example, install them to a demo directory, you use the following commands:
+For example, you can install these packages to a demo directory by using the following commands:

 ```bash
 cd $HOME/work/DovetailDemo